learn-co-curriculum/dsc-json-lab-v2-1/README.md

 ## Introduction

-In this lecture, we'll continue investigating new formats for datasets.
+In this lab, we'll continue investigating new formats for datasets.
 Specifically, we'll investigate two of the most popular data formats for the web: JSON and XML including strenghts and weaknesses.

 ## Objectives
 You will be able to: